plotters-rs/guide/src/basic/chart_components.md

 ## Mesh

-The following code demostrate how we can use `ChartContext::configure_mesh` to add a mesh to the chart.
+The following code demonstrate how we can use `ChartContext::configure_mesh` to add a mesh to the chart.

 ```rust